WrestleMania 32: Reception

-As predicted by multiple critics before the event, Reigns (despite playing a heroic character) was booed by the WrestleMania crowd during the main event and as the show went off the air with him as champion, with the result drawing angry reactions.
+As predicted by multiple critics before the event, Reigns (despite playing a heroic character) was booed by some of the WrestleMania crowd during the main event and as the show went off the air with him as champion, with the result drawing angry reactions.
 To placate the angry crowd, WWE had Triple H play to the crowd after broadcasting had concluded.
-The main event also saw the disinterested crowd chanting for various wrestlers uninvolved in the match or storyline: Sami Zayn, Bayley, and Shinsuke Nakamura.
+The main event also saw the uninterested crowd chanting for various wrestlers uninvolved in the match or storyline: Sami Zayn, Bayley, and Shinsuke Nakamura.
 Several reports emerged of WWE muting the crowd microphones at WrestleMania during and after the main event when Reigns was being booed.

 Reportedly, some attendees were unhappy about the entrance into AT&T Stadium, which they described as long and messy.
 On the post-WrestleMania Raw, also held in Dallas but a day later, Vince McMahon asked the live crowd what they thought of WrestleMania 32.
 The crowd responded by booing and then booed even louder when Vince mentioned Reigns as the new world champion.

 Attendance and revenue

 On the day of the event, WWE claimed an attendance of 101,763 in the AT&T Stadium, which surpassed the previous WWE-claimed record of 93,173 for WrestleMania III in 1987.
 Also, WWE reported the event grossing $17.3 million for WWE's highest-grossing live event, and surpassing the previous year's $12.6 million.
-However, journalist Dave Meltzer reported 93,730 as "the attendance as would be normally announced for an event" with a total 97,769 people in the stadium if one includes stadium personnel, WWE personnel, etc. Meltzer attributed the exaggeration due to WWE not wanting to let down their fans after WWE's promoting "from the start of drawing 100,000 people" to WrestleMania 32.
+However, journalist Dave Meltzer initially reported 93,730 as "the attendance as would be normally announced for an event" with a total 97,769 people in the stadium if one includes stadium personnel, WWE personnel, etc. Meltzer attributed the exaggeration due to WWE not wanting to let down their fans after WWE's promoting "from the start of drawing 100,000 people" to WrestleMania 32.
 The 93,730 figure would still be WWE's highest attended event, as according to Meltzer the previous record was the 1992 SummerSlam event at 79,127, while WrestleMania III did "more than 78,000".
 Meanwhile, Meltzer endorsed the grossing figure as "either accurate or very close".
+The actual fan attendance was later clarified as being 80,709, a figure supported by Fightful who were provided the turnstile count by the Arlington Police Department.

 In a conference call in February 2017, WWE Chairman Vince McMahon said, "We were proud to set our attendance record of over 100,000, which includes, by the way, ushers and ticket takers and all of that.
 It wasn't 101,000 paid, but nonetheless, it was a record for us."